TYPO3-Documentation/DocsTypo3Org-Homepage/Documentation/Tips/UsingThisSite/Index.rst

 Browse Pages by Keyboard
 ========================

 Each manual knows about a linear sequence of its pages.
-Click :guilabel:`Next` and :guilabel:`Previous` to move forwards or backwards in that sequence.
+Click on the buttons :guilabel:`Next` or :guilabel:`Previous` to move forwards or backwards in that sequence.
+The buttons are located on the bottom of every page and on the top (in a smaller and more dimmed variant).

 The good news is that these functions are also available from the keyboard by the "access keys".